gbraad/blog-content/0023-ansible-to-replace-scripts-packages.md

 ---
 Title: Replace scripts with Ansible: package installation
 Date: 2016-10-03
-Category: Misc
+Category: DevOps
-Tags: deployment, configuration, ansible
+Tags: deployment, configuration, ansible, devops
 ---

 Installing and configuring software on one machine, for instance your own developer's environment, is an 'easy' task.
 But how about your team?
 Or production?
-Everything is documented and you probably install some of the components manually, or better, you automate this using a set of shell scripts.
+Everything is documented and you only probably install some of the components manually, or better, you automate this using a set of shell scripts.
 The environment is now reproducible.
 Everything is fine.